 - Before giving them access to the game, teach your children to have a healthy balance when it comes to screen time and time spent offline.
 Set screen time limits before giving students access to devices

-- Parents can turn off chat in the settings of the game
+- Parents can turn off the game’s chat settings

-- If your student plays Fortnite on a console you can use parental controls to limit how much time they can play
+- If your student plays Fortnite on a console, you can use parental controls to limit how much time they play

-- Consider using a visual timer, like an egg timer or phone timer, to track how much time your children have left to play
+- Consider using a visual timer, like an egg timer or phone timer, to track how much time your children has left to play

-- Talk about spending guidelines with your children and ensure that they ask before downloading any new apps or making any in-app purchases
+- Talk about budgetary guidelines with your children and ensure that they ask before downloading any new apps or making any in-app purchases

-- Teach students to never share personal information with strangers online or on games
+- Teach students to never share personal information with strangers while gaming

 - Consider joining Parent University to get videos you can watch WITH your kids so they will learn how to be safe and smart online